jbakams/slimebot-volleyball/README.md

 - See if a NN trained in a single environment can learn to collaborate in team-play environment
 - And all other ideas that will pop up in our minds

-### 4.2.
-Using Webots built-in sensors

-The use of state observation shows weakness in the input dimension when we need to move an agent trained in a single enviromment to an team play environment (which will increase the observation size).
-This is why using sensor such as Camera would be a better approach.
-The input dimension will never change at any environment the agent would  be placed.

-- Camera: We would like to use the Webots camera to allow agent to use pixels and see if it can train in both single and teamplay environments.
-- Distance sensor: We would like also to see if the built-in distance sensor my be helpul to train the agent as it can detect objects by distance.
-- Combine sensors: Human don't use only one sens when performing tasks.
-A player can react in what he sees and hears from it teammates.
-We would like to see how to combine different sensors inputs for an optimal training.

 ## Conclusion